Shabukc/databot/prototype/Databot/Readme.txt

 The data once plotted on the screen, the data is discarded, but the plotted surface is saved as much as possible in a reverse logarithmic fashion, in such a way the recent data plotted has more details and past data is plotted in summary way in relation to time (month, day, week, hour, minute).

 Thankx!,
-Mail for more infpat shabukc_at_yahoo.com.
+Mail for more info  shabukc_at_yahoo.com.